euroargodev/argoonlineschool/paper.md

 # Notes on instructional design

 The AoS aims to teach the basic foundations to understand and use the Argo data.
-The AOS does not attempt to show everything about the Argo program, since the Argo documentation is available from the Argo Data Managment Team ([http://www.argodatamgt.org/Documentation](http://www.argodatamgt.org/Documentation)) [@ArgoQCManual2021; @ArgoUserManual2021] for deeper learning.
-The AoS does not pretend to be a library or Application Programming Interface to ease Argo data access, since with that purpose has been designed the Argopy, a python library for Argo data beginners and experts [@Maze2020] or the ArgoVis, a web application for fast delivery, visualization, and analysis of argo Data [@Argovis], among others.
+The AOS does not attempt to show everything about the Argo program, since the Argo documentation is available from the Argo Data Managment Team ([http://www.argodatamgt.org/Documentation](http://www.argodatamgt.org/Documentation)) [@ArgoQCManual2022; @ArgoUserManual2021] for deeper learning.
+The AoS does not pretend to be a library or Application Programming Interface to ease Argo data access, since there are other initiatives with that purpose; among others, Argopy, a python library for Argo data beginners and experts [@Maze2020] or  ArgoVis, a web application for fast delivery, visualization, and analysis of argo Data [@Argovis].

 The AoS is a set of videos and hands-on python driven jupyter notebooks, designed to be accessible for high school or graduate students in any discipline, with no prerequisites, and it offers: